DavidLBoyd1986/aws-cf-bastion-hosts/README.md

 <h3>TODO:</h3>

-- Windows Bastion Host - Fix logging in remotely as configured user
+- Windows Bastion Host - Add UserName to BastionHost to login

 - Allow AMIs to be parameters